PSOPT/psopt/README.md

 * **[PSOPT Documentation](https://github.com/PSOPT/psopt/blob/master/doc/PSOPT_Manual_R5.pdf)** with installation instructions, background theory, examples and much more
  * **[Issue tracking system](https://github.com/PSOPT/psopt/issues/)**: If you believe you found a **bug** in the code, please use the issue tracking system.
    Please include as much information as possible, and if possible some (ideally simple) example code so that we can reproduce the error.
- * **[Mailing list](http://groups.google.com/group/psopt-users-group)**: subscribe to get notifications about updates and to post questions and comments regarding Ipopt
+ * **[Mailing list](http://groups.google.com/group/psopt-users-group)**: subscribe to receive notifications about updates and to post questions and comments about PSOPT.

 Please Cite Us